A Public Charter School K through 5th

 Our primary classrooms (K-2) incorporate phonemic awareness & phonics, early writing skills, and daily opportunities to experience literature, poetry, songs, spoken stories, and non-fiction texts to build a strong foundation for literacy skills.
 Our upper elementary classrooms (3-5) hone their skills and deepen comprehension in reading and writing through creative cross-curricular projects, literature studies, exploring the written word, and classroom discussions.
 We use a variety of materials and texts across all grade levels to enhance reading and writing instruction, including Houghton Mifflin leveled readers as a resource for targeted instruction.

-Our Walk to Read program is three days a week and each child participates.
+Our Walk to Read program is part of our English Language Acquisition and pertains to all students.
 Groups of readers with similar needs build their language arts skills with instruction targeted to maximize individual growth meeting the child where he or she is.
 Critical thinking and exposure to a variety of literature are important parts of each group.
 Walk to Read builds our school-wide community and ensures that the individual needs of each reader are addressed.

 We are proud to have adopted “Bridges in Mathematics”, a nationally recognized and evidence-based math curriculum that focuses on developing students’ deep understandings of mathematical concepts, proficiency with key skills, and ability to solve complex and novel problems.
 It is a rigorous and engaging curriculum that encourages exploration and creates a platform for mathematical thinking across all disciplines.